ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For a given Transparent Statement, Verifiers take as trusted inputs:

-1. the distributed identifier of the Issuer (or its resolved key manifest)
+1. the CWT_Claims Issuer (or its resolved key manifest)
-1. the collection of Transparent Statements to which this Statement about the Artifact belongs (i.e., the CWT_Claims Subject)
+2. the collection of Transparent Statements to which this Statement about the Artifact belongs (i.e., the CWT_Claims Subject)
-1. the list of service identities of trusted Transparency Services
+3. the list of service identities of trusted Transparency Services

-When presented with a Transparent Statement for an Artifact, Consumers verify its Issuer identity, signature, and Receipt.
+When presented with a Transparent Statement for an Artifact, Verifiers verify the CWT_Claims Issuer identity, signature, and Receipt.
 They may additionally apply a validation policy based on the protected headers present both in the Envelope, the Receipt, or the Statement itself, which may include security-critical or Artifact-specific details.

-Some Verifiers may systematically fetch all Transparent Statements from the Feed and assess them alongside the Transparent Statement they are verifying to ensure freshness, completeness of evidence, and the promise of non-equivocation.
+Some Verifiers may systematically fetch all Transparent Statements using the CWT_Claims Subject and assess them alongside the Transparent Statement they are verifying to ensure freshness, completeness of evidence, and the promise of non-equivocation.

+Some Verifiers may choose subset the collection of Statements, filtering on the payload type, the CWT_Claims Issuer or other non-opaque properties.

 Some Verifiers may systematically resolve Issuer DIDs to fetch the latest corresponding DID documents.
 This behavior strictly enforces the revocation of compromised keys: once the Issuer has updated its Statement to remove a key identifier, all Signed Statements include the corresponding `kid` will be rejected.